Alluxio/alluxio/docs/en/operation/User-CLI.md

 the operation is expensive.

 We recommend doing the deletion in the following way:
-1. Using the corresponding tool to check the UFS path directly and make sure everything can be deleted safely.
+1. Perform a direct sanity check against the UFS path with the corresponding file system API or CLI to make sure everything can be deleted safely.
 For example if the UFS is HDFS, use `hdfs dfs -ls -R /dir` to list the UFS files and check.
-Please do not sync the directory from Alluxio and check with `alluxio fs ls -R /dir`, because the loaded file metadata will be deleted anyway and the expensive metadata sync operation will essentially be wasted.
+We do not recommend doing this sanity check from Alluxio using a command like `alluxio fs ls -R -f /dir`, because the loaded file metadata will be deleted anyway, and the expensive metadata sync operation will essentially be wasted.

 2. Issue the deletion from Alluxio to delete files from both Alluxio and the UFS:
 ```console
 # Disable the sync and skip the UFS check, to reduce memory consumption on the master side
 $ bin/alluxio fs rm -R -U -Dalluxio.user.file.metadata.sync.interval=-1 /dir
 ```

+Per 1 million files deleted, the memory overhead can be estimated as follows:
-If the metadata sync and UFS check are both disabled, deleting 1 million files from Alluxio will increase the JVM heap by around 2.5GB.
-If the UFS check is disabled by `-U`, deleting the files from UFS as well introduces around 10% extra overhead.
+* If both metadata sync and UFS check are disabled, recursively deleting from Alluxio only will hold 2GB JVM heap memory until the deletion completes.
-Alluxio 2.8 introduced improvements to memory usage and reduced the JVM heap increase by around 20%.
+* If files are also deleted from UFS, there will not be extra heap consumption but the operation will take longer to complete.
+* If metadata sync is enabled, there will be another around 2GB overhead on the JVM heap until the operation completes.
-Metadata sync and UFS check will each add around 2GB extra overhead per 1 million files.
+* If UFS check is enabled, there will another around 2GB overhead on the JVM heap until the operation completes.

 Using this example as a guideline, estimate the total additional memory overhead as a proportion to the number of files to be deleted.
 Ensure that the leading master has sufficient available heap memory to perform the operation before issuing a large recursive delete command.
+A general good practice is to break deleting a large directory into deleting each individual children directories.

 ### setfacl